ulf-rodened/remarkable-basil/content/flu-faq.md

 dairy.

-Probiotics were found to be better than placebo in reducing the number of participants experiencing episodes of acute URTI by about 47% and the duration of an episode of acute URTI by about 1.89 days.
+Probiotics were found to be better than placebo in reducing the number of participants experiencing episodes of acute upper respiratory tract infections by about 47% and the duration of an episode of acute upper respiratory tract infections by about 1.89 days.
 Probiotics may slightly reduce antibiotic use and cold-related school absence.
 Side effects of probiotics were minor and gastrointestinal symptoms were the most common.

 **Quality of the evidence**